2022/23 Scottish Cup final date, kick off time and when tickets will go on sale

-All eyes are on Hampden Park this weekend for the semi finals of the 2022/23 Scottish Cup with Inverness taking on Falkirk on Saturday and Celtic and Rangers facing off on Sunday.
+All eyes have been on Hampden Park this weekend for the semi finals of the 2022/23 Scottish Cup with Inverness Caledonian Thistle beating Falkirk on Saturday and Celtic seeing off Rangers on Sunday.

-The two winners of those respective ties will go head-to-head at the showpiece match which will be back at the national stadium in June.
-Once the final whistle goes in both matches and supporters know if their team have booked their place or not then they will want to know the date they need to circle on their calendars and when they could potentially look at securing tickets.
-Here is everything you need to know about when the 2022/23 Scottish Cup final will be played and when tickets will be on sale:
+The Caley Jags secured their place in this year’s final with an impressive 3-0 win over Falkirk on Saturday and they will face the Hoops, who defeated the holders 1-0.

 Advertisement